Foldr can operate as a SAML single sign-on Identity Provider (IdP) or Service Provider (SP)

-When acting as a Service Provider, Foldr allows users to log in automatically to the Foldr web app without being prompted for their network credentials.
+When Foldr is configured as a Service Provider, it allows users to sign into Foldr using a third-party authentication service.
 In this scenario, a user is redirected to another IdP such as Active Directory Federation Services or Microsoft Azure SSO to sign in before being directed back to the Foldr app to access their files.

 1. Ensure Foldr is publicly accessible and that a signed SSL certificate is installed on the appliance.

-4. Give the application a suitable name and click ADD.
+4. Give the application a suitable name, leaving the option to ‘Integrate any other applicaiton you don’t find in the gallery..’ selected and click Create.
 It will take a few moments to process and add the application.

 5. The view will update with the app summary page.
 Click Single sign-on